Milan MI 20122

 Tom Burr at Fondazione Converso

 Fondazione Converso proudly presents “Conversions”, a solo exhibition by American artist Tom Burr (b.
-1963, New Haven, Connecticut) from March 13th to April 11th, 2020.
+1963, New Haven, Connecticut).
 The exhibition creates a physical reorganization of the space within the Church of San Paolo Converso, leading viewers through a series of partial barriers and screens from the front to the back of the church, producing a tangible and material set of site-specific passages through all original work.

 The elements in the installation combine direct references to past works by the artist with numerous free associations on the theme of “conversion”: the biblical myth of the Pauline conversion; Pier Paolo Pasolini’s screenplay for the unrealized film project “Saint Paul”; the neurologic disorder also known as Conversion Disorder (in which patients present neurological symptoms that cannot be explained by medical evaluation); and so-called Conversion Therapy, defined as the practice of attempting to change a person’s sexual orientation through physical and psychological methods.
 Employing both visible and invisible scenographic tactics (set-building, props, theatrical lighting), the artist produces a structured narrative arc unfolding as a set of encounters in passageways, corners, and rooms, some suggesting lived and inhabited spaces such as clinics, bedrooms, dormitories, and bars.
 Traces of the artist’s own body are scattered throughout the exhibition in the form of photographs or pieces of clothing, suggesting a former presence, the remnants of a user or occupant.